pytest-dev/pytest-cov/docs/config.rst

 .. _`coverage config file`: https://coverage.readthedocs.io/en/latest/config.html

-Note that this plugin controls some options and setting the option in the config file will have no effect.
-These include specifying source to be measured (source option) and all data file handling (data_file and parallel options).
+**Important Note :** This plugin controls some options and setting the option in the config file will have no effect.
+These include specifying source to be measured ("source" option) and all data file handling ("data_file" and "parallel" options).

 If you wish to always add pytest-cov with pytest, you can use ``addopts`` under ``pytest`` or ``tool:pytest`` section.
 For example: ::